Manjari Makijany: Early career

-Makijany was one of eight women chosen to participate in the AFI Conservatory's Directing Workshop for Women in 2016.
+Manjari was one of eight women chosen to participate in the AFI Conservatory's Directing Workshop for Women in 2016.
 She is the second Indian to participate in the program since its inception in 1974.
-As part of the AFI DWW she directed, I See You (2016), a dramatic thriller about a suicide bomber who has a change of heart on the New York City Subway.
+As part of the AFI DWW she directed, I See You (2017), a dramatic thriller about a suicide bomber who has a change of heart on the New York City Subway.
 She is also one of 25 Women selected to participant in the inaugural Fox Filmmakers Lab in 2017.
 Manjari was one of eight filmmakers selected to participate in the inaugural Universal Pictures Directors Intensive in 2017.